PaulskPt/MQTT_UnoR4W_and_Presto/README.md

      {Temperature:27.66,Pressure:1002.06,Altitude:93.59,Humidity:45.57,datetime:2025-06-23T16:58:47,msgID:1}
 ```

+## Reset for device 1
+It happened already a few times that the BME280 readings were unreliable.
+I experienced that the faulty readings
+did not correct.
+I don't know yet if these faulty readings are caused by an error on the I2C-bus.
+In the mean time I created a resetPin12() function that will be called as soon as there are unreliable readings.
+Note that you must connect a wire betwen the RST-pin and pin 12 to be able to perform a reset from within this
+sketch.

 ## Debug info
 - If you want to see more log output (Arduino IDE: Serial Monitor or Thonny IDE: Shell), set variable ```my_debug``` to:
   ```